bazyle/FaceRecognitionLibrary/README.md

 FaceRecognitionLibrary
 ======================

-A simple wrapper livrary over OpenCV sdk, used for face recognition
+A simple wrapper library over OpenCV sdk, used for face recognition